dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_collection_metadata

-Returns the generic metadata for this ledger.
-The data model for metadata is based on the generic `Value` type, which allows for encoding arbitrarily complex data.

-The elements contained in the metadata depends on the implementation of the ledger.
-Some examples of elements follow in the list below:

 Returns all the collection-level metadata of the NFT collection in a single query.
+The data model for metadata is based on the generic `Value` type which allows for encoding arbitrarily complex data for each metadata element.

+Which elements are contained in a specific ledger's metadata depends on the given ledger implementation.

 The following metadata fields are defined by ICRC-7, starting with general collection-specific metadata fields:
   * `name : text`: The name of the token.